 - Plastic wrap – this helps make sure you don’t get any food stuck between the wood sticks of the bamboo.
 Plus, I find it really helps get the roll nice and tight.
 Just make sure it doesn’t get rolled into your keto sushi – I’m pretty sure plastic wrap isn’t low carb!

 - Sharp knife – You’ll want a nice sharp knife that can cut through all these layers without squishing the roll.

 When serving this sushi, I like to make a myriad of rolls for everyone to choose from.
-Whip up a quick Japanese cucumber salad as low carb appetizers, and steamed edamame as an app!
+Whip up a quick Japanese cucumber salad as keto appetizers, and steamed edamame as an app!